-A fourth barrier to achieving continuous compliance has been the inability of the Commonwealth to ensure that providers are held accountable for performance by imposing consistent and timely, disciplinary action to those with repeated noncompliance.
+A third barrier to achieving continuous compliance has been the inability of the Commonwealth to ensure that providers are held accountable for performance by imposing consistent and timely, disciplinary action to those with repeated noncompliance.
 Currently, except in instances of a threat to the health and safety of an individual in services, sanctions are not imposed immediately, and the sanctions fall short of facilitating compliance.
-This has been a heightened concern as providers now have a shorter timeframe to become licensed, bypassing traditional safeguards, which has further exacerbated the information and knowledge divide among providers.
-New DBHDS training staff and utilization of recorded trainings and other information resources are hoped to relieve some of these gaps
+This remains a heightened concern with providers continuing to have a shorter timeframe to become licensed, bypassing traditional safeguards, which has further exacerbated the information and knowledge divide among providers.
+The Commonwealth continues to work towards the development and implementation of a Mandatory Provider Remediation (MPR) process, as identified 12VAC30-122-120 (D), to address identified provider specific concerns.

-In 2022, the permanent proposed waiver regulations were finalized, which included a regulatory requirement for providers with a history of noncompliance in a specific area to undergo mandatory training and technical assistance in the area of noncompliance.
-This process is still in place.
-This is an additional measure of quality assurance and a catalyst for developing statewide, intra-agency processes to help expand the reach to all providers so that existing first line remediation is more effective.
-However, implementation of the Mandatory Provider Remediation process (MPR) will not directly affect QRT reviews of PMs, as providers who receive a corrective action as a result of noncompliance, are typically successfully remediated at a rate close to 100%.
-The MPR process has been reserved for providers with the most concerning history or aggregious infractions.
+The MPR process is an additional measure of quality assurance and a catalyst for developing statewide, intra-agency processes to help expand the reach to all providers so that existing first line remediation is more effective.
+The MPR process will be reserved for providers with the most concerning history or egregious infractions.
 As a result, QRT discussion has focused on tried and true methods to gain the attention of providers, including development of expanded criteria for referral to DMAS Provider Integrity to institute fiscal penalties for noncompliance.
-This is an area of ongoing work to finalize the MPR process.
+The Commonwealth expects the MPR process to be implemented within SFY 2024.

-Continuing throughout SFY 2022, all of the above factors remain important considerations to improve quality; however, an additional barrier that is well documented nationwide, is the workforce shortage.
+Continuing throughout SFY 2023 (also noted in SFY 2022), all of the above factors remain important considerations to improve quality; however, an additional barrier that is well documented nationwide, is the workforce shortage.
 The workforce crisis persists throughout all industries, including the DD and Human Service profession overall.
-Staffing shortages not only impact the ability of providers to support individuals receiving services, but have also impacted state agencies that perform a critical role in reviewing provider functions.
+Staffing shortages not only impact the ability of providers to support individuals receiving services, but have also impacted state agencies that perform a critical role in reviewing provider functions and quality management/improvement.

-In conclusion, SFY 2022 in many ways mirrors SFY 2021 to include the same QRT recommendations.
+In conclusion, SFY 2023 in many ways mirrors SFY 2022 to include the same QRT recommendations.
 Generalized provider knowledge and information to ensure each provider is being reached and trained on the waiver regulations and documentation requirements, developing the capacity within the state for more innovative/on-demand training resources focused on individual, provider-specific remediation, modernization of QRT processes and tools for improved reporting of systemwide performance, exploring provider accountability through financial penalties and solutions for addressing workforce shortages.